raylutz/daffodil/README.md

 economical in terms of space if the data is not mixed.
 Numpy is the most efficient on space because it does not allow mixed data types.
-Manipulating data in the array, such as incrementing values, inserting cols and rows, generally is faster for Pydf over Pandas, while column-based operations such as summing all columns is far faster in Pandas than in Pydf, particularly transposing data.
+Manipulating data in the array, such as incrementing values, inserting cols and rows, generally is faster for Pydf over Pandas, while column-based operations such as summing all columns is far faster in Pandas than in Pydf.
 However, it generally is not worth moving to Pandas from Pydf unless at least 30 column operations are performed.

-For example, when summing columns, df can save 1.75 seconds per operation, but 60/1.75 = 34.
+For example, when summing columns, Pandas can save 0.175 seconds per operation, but 6/0.175 = 34.
 Thus, the conversion to dataframe is not worth it for that type of operation unless at least 34 similar operations are performed.
 It may be feasible to leverage the low coversion time from Pydf to Numpy, and then perform the sums in Numpy.